databrickslabs/ucx/docs/content/docs/dev/docs.md

 Please don't use nesting when not necessary.
 3 levels of nesting are maximum.
 If you need more, please consider restructuring the content.

+## File naming

+Please follow the `snake_case.md` naming convention for markdown files.
+This makes it easier to find and reference files in the documentation.
+For example:

+- `group_migration.md`
+- `table.md`